tc39/proposal-measure/README.md

 as well as converting amounts between scales (e.g., converting grams to kilograms).
 Our work here in this proposal is designed to provide a foundation for such ideas.

+### Compount units

+Some units can be combined.
+In the US, it is common to express the heights of people in terms of feet and inches, rather than a non-integer number of feet or a "large" number of inches.
+For instance, one would say commonly express a height of 71 inches as "5 feet 11 inches" rather than "71 inches" or "5.92 feet".
+Thus, one would naturally want to support "foot-and-inch" as a compound unit, derivable from a measurement in terms of feet or inches.
+Since this is closely related to unit conversion, we prefer to see this functionality in Smart Units.

 ## Related/See also

 * [Smart Units](https://github.com/tc39/proposal-smart-unit-preferences) (mentioned several times as a natural follow-on proposal to this one)